Blockchain and Logistics Applications

 - Produce contracts that are transparent and hold all parties accountable

 The increase in connections and trade routes may have spelled trouble for shipping companies and retailers in the past, but blockchain has largely addressed inefficient practices, cyber attacks, food spoilage and other issues.
 Distributed and decentralized public ledgers reduce bottlenecks and clerical errors.
 In addition, they provide companies with data for tracking the movements of shipping containers, pinpointing time-wasting steps and planning simplified routes for the future.

-Distributed and decentralized ledgers reduce bottlenecks and clerical errors, as well.
 Using smart contracts, retailers no longer need brokerages, lawyers or other third parties to complete tasks.
-Smart contracts enable retailers and logistics companies to enter binding agreements that will immediately dissolve if all agreed-upon stipulations aren’t met.
-These ledger-based contracts increase transparency and profits while decreasing delivery time and costly errors.
+Smart contracts then enable retailers and logistics companies to enter binding agreements that will immediately dissolve if all agreed-upon stipulations aren’t met, increasing transparency and profits while decreasing delivery time and costly errors.

-The field of logistics is primed for a technological upgrade, and a distributed ledger is the next big thing with its transparent recordings, reduced costs and efficient route information.
-Coupled with emerging technologies like big data and artificial intelligence, Blockchain could even increase the global GDP by 5%.
+The logistics field is primed for a technological upgrade, and a distributed ledger is the next big thing thanks to its transparent recordings, reduced costs and efficient route information.

 Location: San Francisco, California